 Many sellers have recently asked me how we have such great turnout at our open houses, so I wanted to share some quick advice.

-We have a 15-page marketing plan that explains our whole open house process that I’d be happy to send to you, but for now, I wanted to give you the main points.
+We have a 15-page marketing page that explains our whole open house process that I’d be happy to send to you, but for now, I wanted to give you the main points.

 Start by keeping the home clean and maximizing the curb appeal.
 The home should be completely decluttered and the curb appeal should be 10/10 because it means everything.
 People will drive up to the house, take a look, and keep on driving if the curb appeal isn’t up to par.
 If it needs to be painted, get it painted.
 If it needs pine straw or mulch, get some.
 To get people inside the home, the outside has to be beautiful.